 Housing costs depend on your residence hall choice and room style.
 You should review all housing costs before you make a selection.

-Each residence hall room has a twin bed mattress (33 inches x 80 inches), desk with chair, dresser, bookshelf, mirror, curtains, ceiling lights, microwave, small refrigerator, smoke detector, cable TV hook-up (not the TV, just a place to plug in a TV to get cable), telephone, carpet and wastebasket.
+Each residence hall room has a twin bed mattress (33 inches x 80 inches), desk with chair, dresser, bookshelf, mirror, curtains, ceiling lights, microwave, small refrigerator, smoke detector, cable TV hook-up (not the TV, just a place to plug in a TV to get cable), carpet and wastebasket.
 Because the bed size is not standard, don't bring bed sheets with you.
 Buy your bed sheets after you arrive in Oshkosh.
 You will also need a lightweight blanket and a heavy blanket (quilt) for cold weather.

 Students will receive information on how to reserve a room after acceptance at UW Oshkosh.
 Students may not reserve a room until AFTER acceptance at UW Oshkosh.